morpho-org/morpho-blue-api-metadata/README.md

 - `url`: Website URL of the curator (optional)
 - `verified`: Boolean indicating curator verification status
 - `addresses`: List of addresses managed by this curator, on each chain (optional)
+- `hidden`: Optional boolean indicating if the blockchain `owner` address should be attach to a specific curator in the UI (their verification will still be active)

 > [!Note]
+>
+> - All curators must be verified (`verified: true`) to be included in the whitelist
+> - Hidden curators (`hidden: true`) must have empty `image` and `url` fields as they won't be displayed in the UI
-> An address can be managed by different curators
+> - An address can be managed by different curators

 ### Validation Rules

 1. Addresses must be in checksum format
 2. All required fields must be present and of the correct type
+3. Curator names must be unique
+4. Image URLs must start with "https://cdn.morpho.org/v2/assets/images"
+5. Hidden verified addresses must have empty image and URL fields

 ### Example Entry